TiesPeter/RummikubBot/README.md

 - Generates the best possible move each turn

 ## Drawbacks
-Still really inefficient when using one or two wildcards (jokers).
+Still really inefficient when using one or two wildcards (jokers).<br>
+The implemented algorithm is definitely not the prettiest.

 <br>
 Ties Petersen [June 2021]